 - We received five fake German court orders [1, 2, 3, 4, 5] that demanded removal of search results that were allegedly defamatory.
-These orders were created by private individuals pretending they were from different courts in Germany.
+These orders were created by private individuals pretending that they were from different courts in Germany.

 Where can I learn more about government requests for content removal?

-Are the observations that you make about the data comprehensive and do they all relate to the same topics?
+Are the observations that you make about the data comprehensive, and do they all relate to the same topics?